 - Don't toss anything that is worth saving - you might not lose power for that long so all that food might still be good.
 If you're out of power for days, then you'll have plenty of time to toss everything later.

-- I like to label the containers with what’s inside so I can quickly grab stuff.
-I use either a washable marker, or a piece of masking tape to write what’s inside.
-(More on actual meal ideas later!)
+- I like to label the containers with what's inside so I can quickly grab stuff.
+I use either a washable marker, or a piece of masking tape to write what's inside.

 - Get a thermometer for the fridge and the freezer, so you know when the temperature has gone too high for the food to be safe.
 This 2-pack is super inexpensive - SO worth it to know you're not eating food that's gone bad!